ntorbinskiy/ntorbinskiy/README.md

 ## About me👏

-🎓My name is Nikita, I have 4 years of experience as front-end developer🎉
+🎓My name is Mykyta, I have 4 years of experience as front-end developer🎉

 ## My tools and technologies🚀